 Following is a list of committees.
 We hope you will review the list and if you would like to become a member of a committee, contact your Chapter president or email the OPPA office.
 To the extent possible, we try to have at least one member from each Chapter on each committee.

-The Addiction Psychiatry Committee is made up of members with experience and expertise in treating Substance Use Disorders.
+The Addiction Psychiatry Advisory Committee is made up of members with experience and expertise in treating Substance Use Disorders.
 The role of the committee is to address addiction-related issues that affect patient care and the practice of psychiatry.
-The committee meets as needed to respond to requests from OPPA leadership to review current events and proposed legislation, as well as administrative rules, affecting the practice of Addiction Psychiatry, and guides the OPPA’s response.
-The committee also advises on the educational, practice and support needs of Addiction Psychiatrists.
-Keeps Council informed of all addiction and pain control issues and makes recommendations to Council for appropriate action.
+Committee members serve in an advisory capacity as needed to respond to requests from OPPA leadership and executive director to review current events and proposed legislation, as well as administrative rules, affecting the practice of Addiction Psychiatry, and guides the OPPA’s response.
+The committee also advises on the educational, practice and support needs of Addiction Psychiatrists and keeps Council informed of all addiction and pain control issues and makes recommendations to Council for appropriate action.

 Child & Adolescent Committee